 As your representative for WA, I will put the interests of real people first and foremost.
 I’ve noticed that other parties make their policies based on abstract market forces, lofty ideological theories, or financial pressure, corporate influence, and lobbying from sectional private-interest groups.
 Our party is not like that – we make policies for human beings.
 You might think of it as being a bit like how good technology is made to be user-friendly and intuitive.
 We believe that the ultimate test of policy is whether it serves public need and is easy for people to interact with.
-We see a lot of de-humanising policy coming from big parties, so we design our policies with real people in mind.
+We see a lot of de-humanising policy coming from big parties.
+We design our policies with people in mind.

 In the past six months, I’ve worked hard with our team of volunteers across Australia to write policy statements across a few of the big portfolios.
 My hope is that this gives you a sense of who you’re voting for and where we stand across a range of issues.
 You’ll find more detailed statements on health, the education system, and the economy, but there’s also some broader statements on where we stand on the issue of the environment and helping people live more meaningful lives.
 You’ll be hearing a lot more from us as we grow and develop, but I trust this gives you a pretty reasonable idea of who we are and why you should vote for us.

 Thanks for taking the time to read this.
 If you see me out there on election day, come and say hello, I’d love to meet you.